Health Resolutions for 2018 that Work Because they are Custom Tailored to You

-In the new year's spirit, most of us make new year's resolutions about our health.
-We are going to exercise more, eat better, walk more, sleep better, drink more water, eat less junk, etc.
+In the spirit of a new year, most of us make resolutions about our health.
+We are going to exercise more, eat better, walk more, sleep better, drink more water, drink less wine, eat less junk, etc.

-Some of us do well with these and carry them into new habits that have us feeling happier and healthier on a daily basis.
-Statistically, most of us don't.... : /
+Some of us do well with these and solidify them as habits that have us feeling happier and healthier on a daily basis.
+But, statistically, most of us don't!

 "It's hard to find healthy food near work...."